xrdocs-staging/8000/_tutorials/cisco-8000-disk-encryption.md

 </div>

 # Conclusion
-This article demonstrated how to activate disk encryption feature on Cisco 8000 routers running IOS-XR releases.
+This article demonstrated how to activate disk encryption feature on Cisco 8000 routers pre IOS-XR 25.2.1.
 This functionality helps operating Cisco 8000 routers with the highest level of security.
-Full disk encryption is now available since IOS-XR 25.2.1.
-It is enabled by default, cannot be disabled, and encrypts all partitions.
+Starting IOS-XR 25.2.1, disk encryption is enabled by default, cannot be disabled, and encrypts all partitions.

 # Acknowledgement
 I’d like to thanks Rakesh Kandula & Dan Krezo for their review and feedback.